rbisdorff/Digraph3/docSphinx/pearls.rst

 Alternative *a2* appears clearly as the first-choice candidate, whereas alternatives *a1*, *a3* and *a7* appear as potential last-choice candidates (see Lines 7 and 10 above).
 The partial ranking is well ordinally correlated with the outranking digraph *g* (+0.821) supported by a criteria significance majority of 62%.

 In order to provide information about the underlying :py:class:`~transitiveDigraphs.PartialBachetRanking` digraph, the corresponding instance is stored in the *g.pbr* attribute.
-We may thus consult the five Bachet rankings used by the :py:class:`~transitiveDigraphs.RankingsFusionDigraph` constructor and provide the best correlated one for ranking the valued adjacency matrix of the outranking digraph *g* (see Lines 2 and 7 below).
+We may thus consult the five Bachet rankings used by the :py:class:`~transitiveDigraphs.RankingsFusionDigraph` constructor and provide the best correlated one for ranking the valued adjacency matrix of the outranking digraph *g* (see :numref:`BachetBCR9` Lines 2 and 7 below).

 .. code-block:: pycon
+   :name: BachetBCR9
+   :caption: Details of partial Bachet ranking
    :emphasize-lines: 2,7

    >>> print(g.pbr.bachetRankings)